isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 </div>
 <p>The OneMillionTrees movement is a key strategy in achieving Singapore’s
-City in Nature vision, where everyone can play a role in intensifying the greenery in Singapore to build climate resilence.
-By planting one million more trees by 2030, we tackle climate change while benefitting from the ecosystem services trees provide such as cleaner water, fresher air, cooler urban temperatures and better health and well-being.</p>
+City in Nature vision, where everyone can play a role in intensifying the greenery in Singapore to build climate resilience.
+By planting one million more trees by 2030 to tackle climate change, we are also benefitting from the environmental benefits such as cleaner water, fresher air, cooler urban temperatures and better health and well-being.</p>
 <p></p>
 <p>Nature Kakis can organise and run tree planting sessions for the community
 and get trained as OneMillionTrees facilitators to conduct tree planting